 - Prevent your remaining teeth from drifting out of position or loosening

-- Traditional bridges provide a crown for your natural adjacent teeth on either side of the gap.
-This is the most common kind of bridge, and it’s usually made of porcelain fused to metal or ceramics.
+- Traditional bridge provides a crown for your natural adjacent teeth on either side of the gap.
+This is the most common kind of tooth bridge, and it’s usually made of porcelain fused to metal or ceramics.

-- Cantilever bridges work best when you only have one supporting side for the missing teeth.
-This process isn’t very common, nor often recommended by your Brooklyn dentist, especially in the back of your mouth because the force placed on your remaining teeth risks damage.
+- Cantilever bridge works best when you only have one supporting side for the missing teeth.
+The cantilever bridge dental process isn’t very common, nor often recommended by your Brooklyn dentist, especially in the back of your mouth because the force placed on your remaining teeth risks damage.

-- Maryland bonded bridges (also called resin-bonded bridges) are made of porcelain, porcelain fused to metal or plastic teeth and gums supported by a metal porcelain framework.
-A cost-effective method, they’re often bonded on just one side, usually the back, of existing teeth.
+- Maryland bridge (also called resin-bonded bridges) are made of porcelain, porcelain fused to metal or plastic teeth and gums supported by a metal porcelain framework.
+A Maryland bridge is a cost-effective method, they’re often bonded on just one side, usually the back of existing teeth.

-- Implant-supported bridges follow the same process as traditional bridges, except they use implants as abutment teeth instead of crowns on your remaining natural teeth.
-You don’t have to consider dental bridge vs. implant when both are part of the solution.
-Implant technology advancements have allowed this method to replace cantilever options, while providing stronger support if your natural abutment teeth are partially damaged.
+- Implant supported bridge follow the same process as traditional bridges, except they use implants as abutment teeth instead of crowns on your remaining natural teeth.
+You don’t have to consider dental bridge vs implant when both are part of the solution.
+Implant technology advancements have allowed this method to replace cantilever options while providing stronger support if your natural abutment teeth are partially damaged.

 - Your first visit incorporates the preparation of your abutment teeth.
 If you opt for crowns, your teeth are re-contoured by removing enamel to provide room for the crowns.

-- If you and your Brooklyn family dentist decide implant supported bridges work better for you, you have the implants placed either during this visit or in a following visit.
+- As for the types of bridges, if you and your Brooklyn family dentist decide implant supported bridge will work better for you, you have the implants placed either during this visit or in the following visit.

-- Impressions of your teeth are made to serve as a model to make the bridge, abutment teeth crowns and false tooth.
+- Impressions of your teeth are made to serve as a model to make the teeth bridge, abutment teeth crowns and fake tooth.

 - The best Brooklyn dentist places a temporary bridge in the gap to protect the exposed teeth and gums until the lab makes the permanent bridge.